Suchindram: Transportation

 Suchindram is about 11 km from Kanyakumari and about 7 km from Nagercoil lying between these two towns.
 Busses ply from Thirunelveli, Kanyakumari and Thiruvananthapuram.
 The nearest railway station is Nagercoil Junction railway station on the Thiruvananthapuram - Kanyakumari section of the Southern Railway.

-Government of Kerala is operating KSRTC bus between Holy Places Haripad, Thiruvananthapuram, Nagercoil, Suchindram, Mylaudy, Athankarai Pallivasal (Tirunelveli dist).
+Government of Kerala is operating KSRTC bus between Holy Places Haripad, Thiruvananthapuram, Nagercoil, Suchindram, Mylaudy, and Athankarai Pallivasal (Tirunelveli dist).